 Please note that the camp is solar powered which is suitable for basic lighting, operating the water pump, and recharging mobile phones and laptops.
 The solar power cannot cope with heavy duty items like hairdryers.
 There are no electrical power points in the accommodation units.

-We have arrival dates for this project on any Friday throughout the year.
+We have arrival dates for this project most Sundays throughout the year.

 It’s easy to add extra nights to your stay, so if you find a cheaper flight that arrives earlier than your Sunday arrival date just let us know.
 You can also add extra nights after your placement for the same reason.